KD9PDP/aprs-notes/freertos_tracker.md

 * Enough RAM for an RTOS, low-power consumption = Raspberry Pi Pico
 * Over-the-horizon comms = APRS, DRA818V radio module with minicircuits LFCN-160+ low pass filter.
 Custom breakout board from OSH Park
 * Higher bitrate direct comms = LoRa [900 MHz for now](https://www.adafruit.com/product/3072)
-* GPS for high altitude = u-blox [Generic M8030-DR based module](https://www.amazon.com/dp/B07PRDY6DS), but can use a ublox max module
+* GPS for high altitude = u-blox [Generic M8030-DR based module](https://www.amazon.com/dp/B07PRDY6DS), but can use a ublox max module.
+Notes on GPS: can save settings to flash.
+Maybe just do that, but keep code to flash new chips...
+After writing the code, I see that you don't need to upload it every time if you have flash... otherwise you need to detect if GPS restarted and re-upload.
+On low power mode, it restarts if it can't find a fix on start up.

 ## Typical non-RTOS code
 1. Main loop: GPS is set to low power mode (1 Hz), so sleep for one second then read in (flush)